-Does tl he student have limited English proficiency?
-Yes - The IEP team must address the student's language needs and how those needs relate to the IEP.
-No ANNOT ATION: student a secon eration of the language needs of all English Learners (Els) receiving special education services must be given "as such needs relate to the c's IEP."
-IEP teams must determine if the issues/problems the student is experiencing are due to the fact that the student is acquiring and language or due to a possible disability.
-When assessing students who are ELs, is it essential to compare the results to other Els with backgrounds, years of second language acquisition, and English as a Second Language (ESL) programs.
-QUESTI ONS FOR THE IEP TEAM TO CONSIDER: Is the student's difficulty due to a disability or second language acquisition?
-Is the disability present in the native language?
-What was the first language the student learned to speak?
-What language does the student speak most often at home?
+© Consideration of the language needs of all English Learners (ELs) receiving special education services must be given "as such needs relate to the student's IEP."
+IEP teams must determine if the issues/problems the student is experiencing are due to the fact that the student is acquiring a second language or due to a possible disability.
+When assessing students who are ELs, it is essential to compare the results to other ELs with similar backgrounds, years of second language acquisition, and English as a Second Language (ESL) programs.

+QUESTIONS FOR THE IEP TEAM TO CONSIDER:

+- Is the student's difficulty due to a disability or second language acquisition? - Is the disability present in the native language? - What was the first language the student learned to speak? - What language does the student speak most often at home?
 With friends?
-With neighbors?
-What language(s) is spoken most often in the home?
-Was the ESL/Bilingual/Migrant teacher a member of the IEP team?
-How will the team assess the student's progress in the general education curriculum?
-How will services be coordinated (i.e., special education and ESL)?
-What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA?
-What language or mode of communication will be used to address parents or family members?
-19 Guidance: The IEP team should consider how the ESL program will be delivered Full In-person Model, Blended (Hybrid) Learning Full Remote Learning Model.
+With neighbors? - What language(s) is spoken most often in the home? - Was the ESL/Bilingual/Migrant teacher a member of the IEP team? - How will the team assess the student's progress in the general education curriculum? - How will services be coordinated (i.e., special education and ESL)? - What accommodations for LEP are necessary for instruction and participation in the PSSA/PASA? - What language or mode of communication will be used to address parents or family members? - COVID 19 Guidance: The IEP team should consider how the ESL program will be delivered: Full In-person Model, Blended (Hybrid) Learning Model, Full Remote Learning Model.
 How will service requirements be met (i.e., teleconference, remotely, in-person)?
-Does tl he student exhibit behaviors that impede his/her learning or that of others?
-Yes - The IEP team must develop a Positive Behavior Support Plan that is based on a functional assessment of behavior and that utilizes positive behavior techniques.
-Results of the functional assessment of behavior may be listed in the Present Levels section of the IEP with a clear measurable plan to address the behavior in the Goals and Specially Designed Instruction sections of the IEP or in the Positive Behavior Support Plan if this is a separate document that is attached to the IEP.
-A Positive Behavior Support Plan and a Functional Behavioral Assessment form are available at www.pattan.net No